Roberto2554/html-lists/README.md

 # html-lists
-HTML Lists assigment from The Odin Project- HTML Foundations
+HTML Lists assigment from The Odin Project - HTML Foundations